 Antur Stiniog had succeeded in switching on the hotels and guest houses of Blaenau to the needs of the mountain biker – chief among them a safe place to store their beloved (and often very expensive) bikes."

-We stay in the Capel Pisgah B&B, a converted chapel run by Glenys Lloyd, whose father and grandfather both worked in the colliery.
+We stay in a converted chapel run by Glenys Lloyd, whose father and grandfather both worked in the colliery.
 I’m given a warm welcome, a key to the front door and an invitation to come and go as I please.
 On another day, I’d be heading out to Cell B, a brilliant bar, arts centre and music venue in a former jail and courthouse.
 Tonight, though, I can just about muster enough energy to make it to my bed.

 The Welsh Whistler